DeepakRanaMagar/jwt-django-boilerplate/README.md

 ## Django JWT Authentication with Custom User Model

-This repository provides an implementation of Django JWT authentication with a custom user model that includes email for authentication instead of username.
+This repository boilerplate implementation of Django JWT authentication with a custom user model that includes email for authentication instead of username.
 It also includes fields for name, address, and phone number.

 ### Installation